xmrminer01102018/VegaToolsNConfigs/README.md

 3.   e30d9cd42cfe2190e263cd7f04aaef6f  SoftPPT-1.0.0.jar

 LIMITATIONS
 Four Vega GPUs per motherboard for XMR mining.
 Risers and extenders working with some motherboards.
+The limitations has been upgraded to 6 GPUs with risers.

 Contact(s)